In this section:

 - Provide additional waste facilities, including closed bins, and ensure rubbish is collected frequently.

-Considerations for heritage locations:
+Guidance for heritage locations:

 Ensure cleaning materials and schedules are appropriate for historic surfaces and materials.
 Some historic surfaces are vulnerable to damage through inappropriate cleaning, for example with strong chemicals (such as concentrated bleach).

-Consider the most effective ways of regularly cleaning sensitive historic surfaces in high-traffic areas (such as entrances / stairways and offices in listed buildings) or touchpoints (such as handrails and surfaces) without causing lasting damage to them.
+Consider the most effective ways of regularly cleaning sensitive historic surfaces in high-traffic areas (such as entrances / stairways, and offices in listed buildings) or touchpoints (such as handrails and surfaces) without causing lasting damage to them.

 Consider alternative approaches where increased frequency or intensity of cleaning would be damaging to a surface or material.
 For example, placing temporary covers over sensitive surfaces before cleaning other areas, or leaving areas empty for appropriate periods between visits.